telerik/fiddler-everywhere-docs/modify-and-filter-traffic/replaying-traffic.md

 ![Advanced Replay configuration](../images/rules/replay-advanced.png)

-All replay options are available for live traffic and traffic loaded from saved snapshots (for example, saved snapshots loaded from the **Sessions** list or imported SAZ files).
+All replay options are available for live traffic and traffic loaded from saved snapshots (for example, saved session's snapshots loaded from the **Snapshots** list or from imported SAZ files).